Africa Humanitarian Action: 2000–2005

 In the year 2000, AHA was actively working in six countries with emergency relief, refugee, and health programmes.
 The biggest problem AHA faced was the lack of funding for the institutional structures that would make all of its goals a reality.
-AHA in order to maintain its activities needed US$350,000.
+In order to maintain its activities, AHA needed US$350,000.

 An estimated three million people were displaced in Angola at the onset of the millennium.
-At the UNHCR's request AHA took on projects for IDPs in three provinces, Maquela do Zombo in Uige and M’Vanza Congo in the Democratic Republic of the Congo – from July to December.
+At UNHCR's request, AHA took on projects for IDPs in three provinces, Maquela do Zombo in Uige and M’Vanza Congo in the Democratic Republic of the Congo – from July to December.
 AHA worked in three camps for the displaced, Malanje, Moxico and Mussenge, and a camp for Katangese refugees.
 AHA provided the refugees and IDPs with water and sanitation, income generation, housing construction and the building of community centers.
 AHA became the implementing agency for the water, sanitation, health, and community mobilization components of a UNHCR project.
 In partnership with OXFAM, it undertook the installation of six water points.

-AHA, in 2000, continued a two-year programme funded by Pathfinder International to develop family planning, reproductive health services, and STI/HIV/AIDS prevention in two Ethiopian districts.
-AHA took interest in Shashemene, because it has one of the country's main highways passing through it, indirectly contributing to the commercial sex trade in that region.
-The second selected was Gofa Zuria, 525 km from Addis Abeba, because of minimal infrastructure, low socio-economic development and poor health status.
+In 2000, AHA continued a two-year programme funded by Pathfinder International to develop family planning, reproductive health services, and STI/HIV/AIDS prevention in two Ethiopian districts.
+AHA took interest in Shashemene because it has one of the country's main highways passing through it, indirectly contributing to the commercial sex trade in that region.
+The second selected was Gofa Zuria, 525 km from Addis Ababa, because of minimal infrastructure, low socio-economic development and poor health status.

 AHA provided health, nutrition, sanitation, and water services to Congolese and Burundian refugees in Rwanda throughout the year supplying staff and technical support to the surgical unit of Kibuye Hospital.
 The program maintained a health centre for 13,232 Congolese refugees in Kiziba camp.
 In 2000 alone, the health care center in Kiziba refugee camp gave 24,152 consultations and hospitalized 630 people.

 In Uganda, AHA provides integrated health services to refugees and nationals living in Adjumani district through 24 health units and when the year began AHA targeted 71,392 refugees and 34,000 Ugandans.
 By the year's end, births, deaths, and new refugee arrivals had brought refugee numbers to 73,590.
 Ante-natal care (ANC), pre- and post-natal care, family planning, adolescent sexuality and monitoring of GBV activities were conducted throughout this period via both static and outreach service delivery points.
 Out of 1,942 deliveries, 87% were assisted by health units or by traditional birth attendants (TBA).

-With inputs from OAU, AHA provided short-term assistance to Sierra Leonian refugees relocated in Sinje, funneling aid through Southwestern Liberia with UNHCR's help.
+With inputs from OAU, AHA provided short-term assistance to Sierra Leonean refugees relocated in Sinje, funneling aid through Southwestern Liberia with UNHCR's help.
 AHA provided for 2,000 families and agricultural tools, seedlings and fertilizers for 460 farming groups.
-AHA sought funding for two health projects in support of Sierra Leonian refugees in Maryland and in Upper Lofta counties.
+AHA sought funding for two health projects in support of Sierra Leonean refugees in Maryland and in Upper Lofta counties.